brittpinder/ios-reference/swiftui/property-wrappers/State/README.md

 # [@State](https://developer.apple.com/documentation/swiftui/state)

-Suppose we wanted to create a button that would roll a die and have the resulting number displayed on screen.
+The `@State` property wrapper allows you to manage the state of a property that is local to a view and its subviews.
+For example, suppose we wanted to create a button that would roll a die and have the resulting number displayed on screen.
 We might attempt something like this:

 ```swift
 struct ContentView: View {